monadli/ftl/README.md

 where `fn` is the reserved word, and arguments are names delimited by comma.

-A functions has to be declared before it can be referenced/used.
+A function has to be declared before it can be referenced/used.
+Thus there is no way to define functions circularly referenced.

-A function can be recursive though (such as in `fft.ftl`).
+A function can be recursive though (such as in `fft.ftl`) in its own definiton.

-#### Lazy Argument Computation
+### Lazy Argument Computation
 A parameter can be in form of function.
 When a parameter is in form of a function, the actual passing argument will be wrapped as a function for delayed invocation inside the function implementation depnding on the needs.

 For example, the ternary operator `? :` is written in such a way that at time of computation, either `is_true()` or `otherwise()` is computed based on the result of `if_true` but never will they be computed both.
 This will reduce unnecessary computation.

-#### Tail Function for Reducing Call Stack Depth
+### Tail Function for Reducing Call Stack Depth
 A parameter can be defined as a tail function as well.
-At runtime the correspond expression will be wrapped as a tail function and returned to calling stack without being invoked.
-Such mechanism is specially designed to reduce depth of call stacks when dealing with recursive function.
-In the end, no matter how many recursives, the call stack depth can be maintained constant.
+At runtime the corresponding expression will be wrapped as a tail function and returned to calling stack without being invoked.
+Such mechanism is specially designed to reduce depth of call stacks when dealing with recursive functions.
+In the end, no matter how many recursives, the call stack depth can be maintained as a constant.

 You have to make sure that when writing a function with tail parameter, it is really a tail.